-Re-employment at a rate other than that of the first step of a salary plan/grade shall be considered an original appointment for purpose of fixing the anniversary date.
+Re-employment at a rate other than that of the minimum of the range of a salary plan/grade shall be considered an original appointment for purpose of fixing the anniversary date.

 The second anniversary date shall be the first day of the pay period following the completion of an additional two thousand eighty (2080) hours in a paid status, not including overtime, and subsequent anniversary dates shall occur at like intervals.
 The provisions of this section shall be subject to other specific provisions of this MOU concerning change of anniversary dates.

-B. Two (2) pay periods before the anniversary date of each employee holding a regular position on a step basis, except as to an employee compensated at the rate of the highest step, the Human Resources Director shall inform the Department Head in writing on an appropriate form that the employee will be eligible for salary increase.
+B. Two (2) pay periods before the anniversary date of each employee holding a regular position, except as to an employee compensated at the maximum of the range, the Human Resources Director shall inform the Department Head in writing on an appropriate form that the employee will be eligible for salary increase.